KHEngineering/RoboRio/faq/roborio.md

 ##How do I access the RoboRio WebServer?

-Simply navigate to any of the RoboRios IP address from any computer on the same network. i.e http://RoboRio-2168.local (replace 2168 with your team number) over Ethernet using mDNS, http://10.TE.AM.2 if you assigned a static IP or http://172.22.11.2 when using the USB cable.
+Simply navigate to any of the RoboRios IP address from any computer on the same network. i.e http://RoboRio-2168.local (replace 2168 with your team number) will work on any interface using mDNS, http://10.TE.AM.2 if you assigned a static IP or http://172.22.11.2 when using the USB cable.

 If this is your first time starting up the RoboRio, the Ethernet port is set to DHCP, and the USB port is configured to static IP 172.22.11.2 address when connected to a computer that has the USB Driver installed (supplied when FRC Utilities are installed).